 '''

 $ p4 -p perforce:1666 remote -o markm-remote2

 A Helix Remote Specification.

 #

+#

 RemoteID:

 The remote identifier.

 #

-#

 Address:

 The P4PORT used by the shared server.

+The user who created this remote.

 Owner:

-The user who created this remote.

-RemoteUser: The user to use when connecting to the shared server.
+The user to use when connecting to the shared server.
+Remote options: [un]locked, [no]compress.

+RemoteUser:

 Options:

-Remote options: [un]locked, [no]compress.
+The date this specification was last modified.

 Update:

-The date this specification was last modified.

 The date of the last 'push/fetch' on this remote.

-#

 Access:

+Description:

-Description: A short description of the shared server (optional).
+A short description of the shared server (optional).

+LastFetch:

-LastFetch: The last changelist that was fetched.
+The last changelist that was fetched.

-#

-#

 LastPush:

 The last changelist that was pushed.

+DepotMap:

 Lines to map local files to remote files.

 #

-DepotMap:
+ArchiveLimits:

+Limits on the number of files fetched (optional).

 RemoteID:

 markm-remote2

 Owner: markm

 Options:

 unlocked compress

 Update: 2014/12/11 11:15:15

 Description:

 Created by markm.

 LastFetch:

 default

 LastPush:

 default

 DepotMap:

 //depot/main/p4/msgs/... //depot/main/p4/msgs/...

 '''